tonyaldon/settings/README.md

 # About
 My linux (ubuntu) user configuration.

-This configuration works on linux ubuntu 16.04 LTS (maybe later release too but not tested).
+This configuration works on linux ubuntu 18.04 LTS.

 Meaning of the directories:
 1. `emacs.d` contains my emacs configuration,